 After several desperate months Gold's friend Tom Black found him work at a soap factory in New Jersey for \$30 a week, a good wage for the time.
 Gold was deliriously grateful.
-But there was Communist demonstration in Philadelphia, May Day, 1935.
+But there was SOME PEOPLE

+DRINK TO

+FORGET

+TROUBLES;

+HARRY

-DRINK TO FORGET TROUBLES; HARRY GOLD DID CHEMISTRY.
+GOLD DID

+CHEMISTRY.